 Top vans that cost less to lease than monthly clean air zone charges

 Clean air zones are coming in thick and fast across the UK, with local authorities aiming to drive the most polluting vehicles away from built up areas.
-Also known as low emission zones or CAZs, the majority of them are set to come into force over the next year or two, and will disproportionately affect those driving vans and commercial vehicles.
+Also known as low emission zones or CAZs, the majority of them are set to come into force over the next year or two, and will disproportionately affect those driving or leasing vans and commercial vehicles.

 Daily charges and the exact rules differ depending on the authority in question, but you can find out if one will affect your local area in our clean air zone guide here.

 How much will clean air zones cost van drivers?